Complaints and Dispute Resolution Policy

 The Cigno Loans (CL) Complaints and Dispute Resolution policy is in place to ensure that CL staff and agents who have customer contact are capable of recognising when a borrower is making a complaint and understand how complaints are to be handled and/or referred.

 It is the mission of CL’s Internal Dispute Resolution (IDR) department to ensure that all borrower disputes are handled adequately internally.

 CL believes that the customer’s needs come first.
 It is expected that all staff act with customer service in mind at all times.
 Prejudice or discrimination is not acceptable and results in large reprimands as per employee contracts.

-Client concerns must be treated with respect and answered to the best of the staff members ability.
-If a concern cannot be answered, the client must be referred to a manager or the IDR Department.
+Customer concerns must be treated with respect and answered to the best of the staff members ability.
+If a concern cannot be answered, the customer must be referred to a manager or the IDR Department.

 CL has an open door policy.
-If a client so requests it, the client can speak to any member of the company from staff right through to General Manager.
-This value is considered core to the business and what sets CL apart from other lenders.
+If a customer so requests it, the customer can speak to any member of the company from staff right through to General Manager.
+This value is considered core to the business and what sets CL apart from other businesses.

 This document will be reviewed annually by a responsible manager, executive or 3rd party consultant.
 The review will ensure continuing compliance with applicable laws, the requirements of any Licence issued to our business and relevant industry standards.
 The review will also ensure the guidance remains applicable to our business and continues to achieve its purpose.